RajaJamaal/Local-Code-Assistant-Agent/docs/vscode.md

 - **Local Code Assistant: Run Query** – prompt for any command
 - **Local Code Assistant: Use Selection** – send current selection (+ optional instructions) to the CLI

-Responses now appear both in the output channel and in a history-enabled webview panel with buttons to copy each result and (when applicable) open newly created files directly in VSCode.
-For personal use, you can also run `make package-extension` from the repo root to compile and package the latest extension build into a `.vsix` that VSCode can install (`code --install-extension <file>`).
+Responses now appear both in the output channel and in a history-enabled webview panel.
+The extension also contributes a sidebar view (“Local Assistant”) where you can reopen the history panel via the “Open History Panel” link.

+For personal use, you can run `make package-extension` from the repo root to compile and package the latest extension build into a `.vsix` that VSCode can install (`code --install-extension <file>`).

 ## Configuration